kra-mo/cartridges/README.md

 # The Project

-Cartridges is a simple game launcher written in Python using GTK4 and Libadwaita.
+Cartridges is an easy-to-use, elegant game launcher written in Python using GTK4 and Libadwaita.

 ## Features